MicrosoftDocs/sdk-api/sdk-api-src/content/accctrl/ns-accctrl-_objects_and_name_a.md

 This string must be a valid <a href="https://msdn.microsoft.com/65dd9a04-fc7c-4179-95ff-dac7dad4668f">LDAP</a> display name in the Active Directory schema.

 If the ACE_INHERITED_OBJECT_TYPE_PRESENT bit is not set in the <b>ObjectsPresent</b> member, the <b>InheritedObjectTypeName</b> member is ignored, and all types of child objects can inherit the ACE.
 Otherwise, only the specified object type can inherit the ACE.
-In either case, inheritance is also controlled by the inheritance flags in the <a href="https://msdn.microsoft.com/library/windows/hardware/ff538847">ACE_HEADER</a>
-							 structure as well as by any protection against inheritance placed on the child objects.
+In either case, inheritance is also controlled by the inheritance flags in the <a href="https://msdn.microsoft.com/library/windows/hardware/ff538847">ACE_HEADER</a>structure as well as by any protection against inheritance placed on the child objects.

 ### -field ptstrName